No-Skids-Alliance/NSA/docs/source/content/3-walk-throughs/VulnHub/kioptrix_lv1/0-enumeration.rst

 Our first step is, quite simply, to connect to the service using a normal web browser, just to see what's there.
 If this were a real penetration test, this would be the least-conspicuous way to approach the target, as it is unlikely to set off any alarms in their defenses.

 First, we'll check the HTTP site on port 80, by visiting ``http://10.1.1.102/`` in `Firefox`.
-Here we discover a default `Apache` test page, demonstrating that the `Apache` service has been successfully installed on the system (see Figure 1).
+Here we discover a default `Apache` test page, demonstrating that the `Apache` service has been successfully installed on the system.

 .. figure:: images/0-Apache.png
    :width: 400 px